Traveling to Canada, Mexico, or Adjacent Islands

 - Valid Canadian Visa, if citizens from your home country need one.
-(Check with the International Students Office or the attached notice from the Canadian Consulate).
+(Check with the Canadian Consulate).

 - Proof of Financial Support other than your I-20 or DS-2019, e.g. original financial certification form and supporting documents.

 - Documentation of MIT enrollment (letter from department, unofficial transcript, MIT ID card, etc.)

 Please be advised that entry into the US is at the sole discretion of the US Border and Customs Protection (USBCP) Immigration Officer at the US border.